Selecting a language will automatically trigger the translation of the page content.

 What is the difference between a company's assets and liabilities?

-Verified 27 August 2021 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 27 June 2023 - Legal and Administrative Information Directorate (Prime Minister)

 Assets and liabilities are the two parts of a company's assets and liabilities.
-They must appear, in the form of two columns, in its accounting balance sheet and make it possible to assess its value by allocating the inflows and outflows of funds.
+They give an indication of the value of the company.

-It distinguishes between fixed assets (e.g. goodwill, equipment) and current assets (e.g. inventory, personnel, receivables, bank balance payable).
+Among all the assets, a distinction must be made fixed assets (goodwill, including equipment) and current assets (e.g. inventory, personnel, receivables, bank balance credit).

-In a normal accounting balance sheet, assets must always equal liabilities.
+In an accounting balance sheet, the assets must always equal the liabilities.

 FYI

-when the liquidity on the liability exceeds that on the asset side, the company is default.
+When the liquidity of the liability exceeds that of the asset, the company is cessation of payments.

 Who can help me?